antonkurbatov/vtb_report_parse/README.md

 ## Usage

-Download a VTB broker report from https://www.olb.ru using your account.
+Download a VTB broker report at https://www.olb.ru using your account.
 Save it to GetBrokerReport.xml.

 ```